Planet Forward: History

-Created and hosted by Frank Sesno, Planet Forward launched its website in March 2009 and first aired on PBS on April 15, 2009.
+Created and hosted by Frank Sesno, Planet Forward launched its website in March 2009 and appeared on PBS on April 15, 2009.

 In December 2009, Planet Forward began producing weekly, online webisodes showcasing some of the best innovative solutions from Planet Forward members across the country.
 Each webisode was centered around a specific energy or environment-related topic, ranging from hybrid vehicles to smart grids.

 In October 2010, Planet Forward began producing monthly segments for PBS's Nightly Business Report.
 Like the webisodes, the Nightly Business Report segments focused on a particular green topic and featured ideas submitted by Planet Forward site members.
 Planet Forward aired its second PBS special, The Energy of Innovation, on April 8, 2011.

 2011 marked Planet Forward's continued breakout into the public sphere.
 Teaming up with universities and big-name environmental contributors like the United States Department of Agriculture and National Geographic, the project generated a strong following—online and in the environmental community.

 On April 17, 2012, Planet Forward and The George Washington University's Office of Sustainably hosted a "Turning Innovation into Action" symposium.
 Thought-leaders from government, industry and academics joined to highlight solutions to the challenges of a changing planet.
 The half-day conference highlighted "Innovation Challenges" offered by participants to demonstrate their commitment to moving the planet forward.
 Panelists included Former Chief Technology Officer of the United States, Aneesh Chopra, then-Mayor of the District of Columbia, Vincent C. Gray and Vice President of GE Ecomagination, Mark Vachon.

 In 2013, Planet Forward narrowed their focus toward food, more specifically, toward the effort to feed a growing world population.
 The initiative set out to identify, celebrate and connect innovators within the sustainable food production community.
 It kicked off with the project's inaugural Feeding the Planet summit where CEOs, farmers, college students and policy makers met to discuss challenges and opportunities in the sustainable food sector.
 The event engaged over 400 attendees, over 1,000 online participants and several students from over ten colleges and universities.
 It also generated 24 million Twitter impressions and over 3,000 tweets by using #FoodFWD.
 Throughout the year, Planet Forward hosted salons and webinars, placing themselves firmly within the sustainability world.